 -adrenergic agonists with Onbrez Breezhaler 300 microgram once-daily compared to formoterol and placebo (1.69, 1.35 and 0.02 fewer puffs, respectively).
 Similarly, in the 26-week study, reductions in rescue use in the Onbrez Breezhaler 150 microgram once-daily and 300 microgram once-daily groups were statistically significant compared to open label tiotropium and placebo (1.45 and 1.56 compared to 0.99 and 0.39 fewer puffs, respectively).
 In the 12-week study (which had no active comparator) a similar pattern was observed with Onbrez Breezhaler 150 microgram once-daily.

 Indacaterol serum concentrations increased with repeated once-daily administration.
 Steady-state was achieved within 12 to 15 days.
 The mean accumulation ratio of indacaterol, i.e., AUC over the 24-h dosing interval on Day 14 or Day 15 compared to Day 1, was in the range of 2.9 to 3.8 for once-daily inhaled doses between 75 microgram and 600 microgram.
-Systemic exposure following inhalation results from a composite of oral and pulmonary absorption, with pulmonary absorption accounting for the principal amount.
+Systemic exposure following inhalation comprises a composite of oral and pulmonary absorption, with pulmonary absorption being the main contributor.

-Oral administration: The oral bioavailability of indacaterol when swallowed from a capsule is approximately 25% when the orogastrointestinal absorption rate of 30-50%.
+Oral administration: The oral bioavailability of indacaterol when swallowed from a capsule is approximately 25%, with an orogastrointestinal absorption rate of 30-50%.
 Cmax

 is reached within 0.5-2 hours.

 After intravenous infusion the volume of distribution (Vz) of indacaterol was 2,361 L to 2,557 L indicating an extensive distribution.
 The in vitro